 Instructions

-- To make the sponge, mix together the butter and caster sugar using a electric mixer until smooth and fluffy
+- For the cupcake sponge, mix together the baking spread and caster sugar, ideally using an electric hand mixer or in a stand mixer with the paddle attachment, for 5 minutes until smooth and fluffy

-- Add the eggs and prosecco extract, and whisk together until smooth
+- Add the eggs and prosecco extract (if using), and mix them in well

-- Use a cupcake corer or a knife to make a hole in the centre of each cake, then fill the holes with the strawberry jam
+- Use a cupcake corer or a knife to make a hole in the centre of each cake, drizzle each cupcake with about 1 tsp of the prosecco syrup, then fill the holes with the strawberry jam

 - Put into a piping bag fitted with your chosen nozzle and pipe it on top of each cupcake

-- Add the fresh strawberries and gold star sprinkles on top to decorate
+- Add the fresh strawberries and sprinkles on top to decorate

 - Store leftovers in an airtight container in a cool place and eat within 3 days